Online Bachelor's Degrees

 Notwithstanding, we recommend earning a bachelor's degree in a discipline that is directly applicable to your future career path and job prospects.
 Earning just any degree may not be worth it.
 Graduating with $50k in student debt with a liberal arts degree may not be the right choice if you want to have immediate job prospects and a decent salary after you graduate.
 Earning a bachelor's degree in science, technology, engineering or math (STEM) where jobs are plentiful and demand is high makes more sense.
 Earning a bachelor's degree in business, accounting and other applied fields of study is also a good idea.

 Earning an Online Bachelor's Degree

 While online degrees still carry a slight stigma with some employers, most employers view online degrees as equal to degrees earned on campus.
 According to a report published by Cleveland State University, as recent as 2009 employers and hiring managers still had a negative perception of online degrees – but that's no longer the case.
 These days, online degrees are viewed favorably by most employers, and some employers see having an online degree as advantageous.

 Why the change in perception?
 There are many reasons.
-First, more and more top-ranked schools and universities now offering their degrees and/or courses online.
+First, more and more top-ranked schools and universities are now offering their degrees and/or courses online.
 Second, employers recognize that online programs maintain the same accreditation and quality standards as their campus-based counterparts.
-Finally, employers are recognizing that online degree programs often as demanding – if not more demanding – than campus based degrees and that a student who successfully completes and online degree has a unique set of skills.
+Finally, employers are recognizing that online degree programs are often as demanding – if not more demanding – than campus based degrees and that a student who successfully completes an online degree has a unique set of skills.